JulM10/JulM10/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently Studying Sistem analist in <a href="https://ies21.edu.ar/" target="blank">Colegio Universitario IES21</a>
+- 🌱 I’m currently Studying System analist in <a href="https://ies21.edu.ar/" target="blank">Colegio Universitario IES21</a>

 - 📫 How to reach me **juliomadero21@gmail.com**